ClairBerlin/managair/Readme.md

 To inspect the application logs, use `docker logs managair_server -f`.
 This will follow the log as it is being written.

 Because the application runs inside the container, all Django management commands must be executed _inside_ the container - like the commands shown above.
 That is, to execute `python3 manage.py <command>`, you need to pass the command though docker exec as `docker exec -it managair_server python3 manage.py <command>`.

+### Data fixtures

+To start development work right away, it would be convenient if important data was preloaded into the DB already.
+This is what [Django fixtures](https://docs.djangoproject.com/en/3.1/howto/initial-data/) are for.
+Fixture files are JSON files that contain data in a format that can be directly importet into the DB via the command `docker exec -it managair_server python3 manage.py loaddata <fixturename>`.
+Fixture files are available for the individual applications in the `fixture` folder.

 ### Resources